BlackXWulf/Aviation-Incidents/README.md

 ### Author: Jeremiah Rubin
 # Overview

-This Project analyzes which airplane types that will have the least amount of incidents and how many engines each plane has.
-Using descriptive analysis with the aviation data set to narrow down the best plane with the lowest amount of risks.
-Cleaning the data finding the best plane for low risk flying.
-Showing a visualization to have a clear understanding to generate insight for the company.
+This project analyzes aviation incidents to identify airplane models with the least amount of incidents and their engine counts.
+By cleaning and examining the aviation dataset, the goal is to highlight the safest airplane models for the aviation division.

 # Business Understanding
 ![360_F_566300223_2QnbdmtdKelL8FFeEY5YiWC8ZqfV0lHF](https://github.com/user-attachments/assets/5ca5a451-25cc-4c43-b7a3-0797d9eab9ec)